bnarath/Toronto_Rental_ETL_Project/README.md

 <img src="Images/ERD.png" alt="ERD" width="800"/>

 ### DB & Schema
-We have used PostgreSQL DB to load the data with [this schema.]() SQL Alchemy is used to load the data to the corresponding tables.
-Code [here.](Code/SQL_Load.ipynb) All the tables have established desired Foreign key relationships as shown in ERD.
+We have used PostgreSQL DB to load the data with [this schema.](SQL/Database_PostGres_Schema.sql) SQL Alchemy is used to load the data to the corresponding tables.
+See Code [here.](Code/SQL_Load.ipynb) All the tables have established desired Foreign key relationships as shown in ERD.
+All the final data tables are [here](Output/) except the ones uploaded in the [google drive](https://drive.google.com/drive/folders/1UwxI5kL6B0cswYveWTtgmcpwsomr9Lw9?usp=sharing) because of space limitations.

 <br>